yzhda1991/gradecraft-development/doc/assignments.md

   * `include_in_predictor` - boolean switch controlling whether the assignment can be seen by students in the grade predictor.
 Defaults to true
   * `include_in_to_do` - boolean switch controlling whether students can see the assignment in the syllabus' todo sidebar ("Due This Week" in the view).
 Defaults to true
   * `include_in_timeline` - boolean switch controlling whether the assignment will be included in the class' syllabus.
 If `open_at` or `due_at` is false, the assignment will not appear in the timeline, regardless of whether this is true.
 Defaults to true
-  * `mass_grade_type` - quick grading type when an instructor is grading all students in the assignment at once.
-Each student would have the quick grading type next to their name.
-There are four types:
-    * "Checkbox" - a checkbox that, when selected, gives the student the amount of points set by `full_points` multiplied by his/her assignment weight (if he/she has one)
-    * "Select List" - a dropdown list, with the items being the grade levels
-    * "Radio Buttons" - each radio button is a grade level
-    * "Text" - text field that accepts an integer between 0 and `full_points`
   * `max_submissions`
   * `name` - name of assignment, required attribute
   * `notify_released` - whether a student should be notified by email when a grade is awarded.
 Defaults to true